Jaushua Sotirio: Kerala Blasters

 Immediately after his release from Newcastle was announced, it was announced in May 2023 that Sotirio had joined Indian Super League club Kerala Blasters on a two-year deal.
 The Blasters also paid an undisclosed amount of transfer fee to sign Sotirio.
 On 19 July 2023, Kerala Blasters announced that Sotirio suffered an ankle injury on his right leg during a training session and would remain out of action until at least 2024.
 He ruptured his achilles tendon, which required surgery.

 International career

 On 10 March 2025, Sotirio's request to switch allegiance to New Caledonia was approved by FIFA.
 The following week he was called-up to the squad for the Oceanian 2026 FIFA World Cup qualification semi-final.

 Personal life

 Sotirio has dual citizenship (French and Australian); both of his parents are from New Caledonia.
+He is Caldoche, being of French and Italian descent and speaking French natively.